AzulRadio/Embedded-IDE-Lobotomy/Embedded_IDE_Lobotomy_EN.md

 At the very bottom is the **register level control**.
 All actions of a MCU is controlled by changing values of some registers.
 For example, to change the behavior of a GPIO between input mode and output mode, we need to change the control register of input/output multiplexer.

-The code for register level control usually look like this:
+Code for register level control usually look like this:

 ```C
 Blink an LED on MCU STC89C52